 • Press Release - USDA APHIS (Animal and Plant Health Inspection Service) - Victory Over the World’s Largest Hornet Species, 2024

-• iNaturalist Species web page for Vespa mandarinia
+• iNaturalist Species taxon page for Vespa mandarinia

 Mite - Tracheal